nemogoc/100-days-of-code/r2-log.md

 ### R2D64 - 6/14
 Went back and did some of the projects I skipped (Promises and async/await).
 Took a long time, but got a ton of value out of it.
 Definitely a good idea.

+### R2D65 - 6/15
+Went back and finished the previous guess the password refactor, so I could do the d3 GtP project.
+Definitely halfassed the d3 version, since it was basically review.
+Finished the d3 section on selectors.